-The X-ray lightcurve is shown for three cases in Figure \ref{grb_output}, where each panel represents the predicted lightcurves differing only by the magnetar dipolar magnetic field -- set at 10$^{14}$~G on the left, 10$^{15}$~G on the middle, and 10$^{16}$~G on the right -- and every other parameter (NS mass, EoS, ...) fixed otherwise.
+The X-ray light-curve of an early X-ray signal from an NS remnant following a GW event is shown for three cases in Fig. \ref{grb_output}, where each panel represents the predicted light-curves differing only by the NS dipolar magnetic field (set at 10$^{14}$~G on the left, 10$^{15}$~G on the middle, and 10$^{16}$~G on the right), and every other parameter (NS mass, EoS, etc.) fixed otherwise.

-On the top panel of Figure \ref{grb_output} are plotted the X-ray lightcurves expected from the free zone and the trapped zone, in red and blue respectively.
-The bottom panel shows the physical origins of the emission.
-The magnetar emission related to its spin-down ($L_{\text{sd}}$) is in magenta, and results of the contributions of the propeller ($L_{\text{prop}}$) and dipolar luminosities ($L_{\text{dip}}$).
-Here, we can see that the propeller regime (see e.g. the bump in the spin-down luminosity in the bottom left panel) ends before the dynamical ejecta becomes optically thin, and thus contributes to the luminosity only through its effect of the NS angular velocity.
+In the top panel of Fig. \ref{grb_output} we plot the X-ray light-curves expected from the free zone and the trapped zone, in red and blue respectively.
+The magnetar X-ray luminosity increases sharply as the ejecta becomes optically thin and when the propeller regime starts, flattens when the dipolar luminosity takes over (e.g., late-time plateau), and drops when the magnetar collapses into a BH.
+In the bottom panel, the magnetar emission related to its spin-down ($L_{\text{sd}}$) is in magenta, and results of the contributions of the propeller ($L_{\text{prop}}$) luminosity, in green, and the dipolar luminosity ($L_{\text{dip}}$), not shown here.
+In all panels, we can see that the propeller regime (see, e.g., the bump in the spin-down luminosity in the bottom left panel) ends before the dynamical ejecta becomes optically thin, and thus contributes to the luminosity only through its effect of the NS angular velocity.
 The radioactive emission of the r-process ejecta ($L_{\text{rad}}$) is shown in black and is subdominant.
-Lastly, we show the X-ray blackbody emission ($L_{\text{bb}}$) in orange, and the bolometric blackbody luminosity ($L_{\text{bolo}}$) in brown (see \cite{energy_injection} for more detail).
+Last, we show the X-ray blackbody emission ($L_{\text{bb}}$) in orange, and the bolometric blackbody luminosity ($L_{\text{bolo}}$) in brown (see \cite{energy_injection} for more detail).

-The sharp drop in luminosity displayed in the second and third columns of Figure \ref{grb_output} reflects the collapse of the magnetar into a black hole.
+The sharp drop in luminosity displayed in the second and third columns of Fig. \ref{grb_output} reflects the collapse of the magnetar into a BH.
 For the $10^{16}$~G dipolar magnetic field magnetar, increasing the magnetic field by an order of magnitude means a more efficient spin-down energy ejection.
-This entails a higher global luminosity (see e.g. the spin-down and black-body luminosity), but also a faster braking of the magnetar, causing it to collapse into a BH much quicker, at around $t = 3\times 10^2$~s (about 5~min after the merger).
+This entails a higher global luminosity (see, e.g., the spin-down and black-body luminosity), but also a faster braking of the magnetar, causing it to collapse into a BH much quicker, at around $t = 3\times 10^2$~s (about 5~min after the merger).
 For the $10^{15}$~G dipolar magnetic field magnetar, this collapse is predicted at around $t = 4 \times 10^4$~s (more than 1h30 after the merger).
 For the $10^{14}$~G dipolar magnetic field, the magnetar lives on longer than $10^5$~s.